CUNY-CL/citylex/README.md

 python -m flask_app.app
 ```

 This will start the web server locally, making the CityLex application accessible.
-The application allows you to access the data in tsv and json formats.
+The application allows you to access the data in TSV and JSON formats.

 ## Non-redistributable data sources